 On a global scale, only a small portion of textiles meet fair-trade standards, and Morocco is no exception.
 Because of complex and obscure supply chains with multiple middlemen, artisans always remain the weakest link, unable to make decent incomes from their activity.
 Although Morocco has some of the best craftspeople in the world, many of these skills are in the hands of an aging population, as the younger generation turns away because of precarious work conditions and low incomes.
 Our wish is to help change this broken system by walking the extra mile and establishing long-term relationships with the best artisan entrepreneurs.

 In Aït Hamza we collaborate with a group of women who master the art of Berber intricate weaving.
 These skills are passed down from one generation to the next as each woman acquires them at an early age from her mother.
 Without any formal artistic training, these artisans master their craft and perfectly execute the most sophisticated Berber patterns and designs.
+These patterns go beyond aesthetics and are rich in Amazigh symbolism, reflecting Berber History, culture, traditions, rituals, beliefs and superstitions.

 The pieces of the Berber collection are produced in small batches and purchased at the right price from our partner artisans entrepreneurs.
 The variations of the natural cream white sheep wool make each piece truly unique.